Sage

 Cautions

 Using sage tincture or oil internally is not recommended because they both contain much higher amounts of the terpene thujone than the tea.
-Sage is not appropriate for continuous, long-term use, and the herb should be avoided during pregnancy and nursing.
+Sage is not appropriate for continuous, long-term use.

 Conditions treated with Sage